 They had a promising start in the first season, but haven’t enjoyed consistent success, lacking a stable core.
-In October 2010, the IPL governing council expelled Punjab and the Rajasthan Royals from the league, alleging transgression of shareholding and ownership norms.
-The matter reached the courts, and both franchises were reinstated, but the uncertainty affected the Punjab’s plans for the auction in 2011, where they had a chance to rebuild their team.
-Their coach, Michael Bevan, was appointed just four days before the auction, which left little time to plan their bidding strategy, and they ended up not retaining any players.
+In October 2010, the IPL governing council expelled Punjab and Rajasthan Royals from the league, alleging transgression of shareholding and ownership norms.
+The matter reached the courts, and both franchises were reinstated, but the uncertainty affected Punjab’s plans for the auction in 2011, where they had a chance to rebuild their team.
+Their coach, Michael Bevan, was appointed just four days before the auction, and they ended up not retaining any players.

 After three more middling years, they hit a sweet spot in the 2014 auction, assembling an exciting team under Sanjay Bangar as coach and going on to top the league stage and lose a closely fought final against KKR, while also reaching the semi-finals of the Champions League T20.
 But they haven’t quite been able to build on those gains since.

 A new-look team, captained by George Bailey, set a scorching pace in 2014.
 Glenn Maxwell – who finished as player of the tournament – started with a slew of marauding innings, ably supported by David Miller.
 Punjab topped the table with 11 wins in 14 matches, but they narrowly lost the final despite piling up 199.